Sweet and Spicy: McDonald’s releasing 2 limited-time dipping sauces

 McDonald’s corporate chefs recommend pairing the sauce with a McMuffin, McNuggets or a McCrispy chicken sandwich.

-The second sauce is a spin on a regional favorite.
-“Mambo Sauce,” which is tomato-based, with sweet, spicy and vinegar notes, is inspired by a beloved sauce in the Washington D.C. area.
+The second sauce is a spin on a regional favorite inspired by a beloved sauce in the Washington D.C. area.
+“Mambo Sauce” is tomato-based, with sweet, spicy and vinegar notes.

 Chefs recommend pairing that sauce with a Quarter Pounder with cheese, hash browns, and nuggets of a McCrispy.